ivy-rew/drafter-playground/README.md

 ## Releases

-Maintaining multiple release-drafts and their automated publishing is possible, yet not perfect.
+Maintaining multiple release-drafts and their automated publishing is possible, yet is harder than expected.

-In the [draft-template.yml](.github/workflows/draft-template.yml) we enabled `filter-by-commitish: true` in order to filter out changes that happend on other release-trains.

-Now we need to set our target-release using the `commitish` argument.
+We need to set our target-release using the `commitish` argument.
 This is not set in the draft-template.yml itself, as the template is always read from default-branch.
 Therefore shared for all branches and not appropriate to set restrictions that apply only to one release-train.

 To separate commits anyway, the pipeplines calling the release-drafter action are sending the `commitish` runtime argument.

+We have two distinct approaches to set this argument:

-Normal release-drafts throughout the development cycle work like a charm by passing their target branch `commitish: ${{ github.ref }}` in the [release-drafter](.github/workflows/release-drafter.yml) pipeline.
+- Normal release-drafts throughout the development cycle work like a charm by passing their target branch `commitish: ${{ github.ref }}` in the [release-drafter](.github/workflows/release-drafter.yml) pipeline.

-#### Limitation

-The official, tag based publisher however, uses a static ref.
-I couldn't find a dynamic value yet, that is always correct 🤔️.
-[Actions Context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#github-context) does not reveal our release branch, if we are running from tag-creation trigger.

-#### Workaround

-As workaround we need to change the [draft-pub](.github/workflows/draft-pub.yml) and define the `commitish` argument according to our needs on the release we wan't to address.

-E.g. after creating a release/10.0 branch, we must change the `draft-pub.yml` to define `commitish: release/10`.
-A live example can be found in https://github.com/ivy-rew/drafter-playground/blob/release/1.0/.github/workflows/draft-pub.yml#L38 .
+- The official, tag based publisher however, uses fixed commitish refs and versions to ensure we're not by accident using drafts from master as our release-branch doc.

+We disabled `filter-by-commitish: true` in the [draft-template.yml](.github/workflows/draft-template.yml) again, simply setting `commitish` seems to achieve already separated release-drafts per release train.

-## Investiage
+## Releasing

-Commitish isn't working well until a first release on the respective train exists.
-Up 2 then history seems to contain too many items...

-... insights hopefully available with v4!

-... disabled filter-by-commitish: trying to see the effects --> seems irrelevant at first glance ... results better without than with it.

-... do we just need a first commit/PR on the new release branch before tagging a first release?
+With this approach approach official releases are either created from `release/XYZ `branches or `master`.

+### Concurrent drafts

+Note that the master and last release branch could be working upon the same release-draft.
+Therefore overwriting each other's versions on updates of the branch.

+We can minimize that effect; by adding a PR to Master and label it as `major`.
+This will make new drafts from master using a raised major version and therefore make release-drafter aware, that we wan't to bump the release-version for drafts on master.